 Considering how much wedding invitations cost, one option to save money is to make them for yourself, which can be easier than you think!
 You can find some great free wedding invitation templates online, many created by talented professional designers, and get to work.
-DIY not your thing?
+But what if DIY is not your thing?
 Don’t worry!

-Cost: Starting at $15 for unlimited invitations
+Cost: Starting at $10 for unlimited digital invitations

-and VineWedding are just two examples of shops offering beautiful digital download invitations for only $15-$20.
+and VineWedding are just two examples of shops offering beautiful digital download invitations for only $10-12.
 You customize the invitation by communicating with the shop owner and once you’ve approved a proof, you’re provided with a high resolution PDF that you can use to print invitations at home, or take to a local printing shop.
 Either way, you can have as many invites printed as you want once you have the PDF file!
 While you’re on Etsy, check out their custom address stamps, which come in handy when sending out anything in your wedding timeline.

-Cost: Starting at $147 for 50 invitations
+Cost: Starting at $103 for 50 invitations

 See our 15 favorite Minted Wedding Invitations here.

-Cost: Starting at $15-$30 for 50 invitations
+Cost: Starting at $12 for 50 DIY invitations

-Cost: Starting at $26 for 50 invitations
+Cost: Starting at $120 for 50 invitations

-The pride of every business owner everywhere, Vistaprint.com practically pioneered and revolutionized the create-your-own anything when it comes to printing words on paper – and they don’t come up short when it comes to wedding invitations, save the dates, thank you cards, and any other printed materials you may need while planning your wedding.
+The pride of DIY business owners everywhere, Vistaprint.com practically pioneered and revolutionized the create-your-own anything when it comes to printing – and they don’t come up short when it comes to wedding invitations, save the dates, thank you cards, and any other printed materials you may need while planning your wedding.
 Just like their other products, they make customizing and designing your invitation incredibly easy, with prepared templates that look fantastic.
 I love this simple starry night invitation and this artsy typography invite.
 When you’re done customizing, you simply place your order and pay online.
 If you are going to go the traditional route of mailing every invitation, Vistaprint is one of the cheapest options for customizing and ordering the invitations in a finished format.

-Cost: Anywhere from $25-$100 for 50 invitations
+Cost: Starting at $55 for 50 invitations with envelopes

 Similar to Vistaprint, Zazzle.com allows you to customize your own wedding invitation from thousands of templates and order the finished product.
-You’ll find invitations on Zazzle to match any wedding theme, from elegant floral to snazzy art deco.
+You’ll find cheap wedding invitations on Zazzle to match any wedding theme, from elegant floral to snazzy art deco.
 Almost as large as their selection of templates is their price range, which starts around $25 and goes all the way up to $100 or more for 50 invites.